-If your small business struggles with managing consumer data, this is the book for you.
-If your team can’t see the trees for the forest of everything that has to be done yesterday, this is the book for you.
+If your small business struggles with managing consumer data, and your team can’t see the trees for the forest of everything that has to be done yesterday, this is one of the books on running a business that can help you.

-Measure What Matters is chock full of digestible case studies of some of the most powerful companies in the world, including Intel, Cisco and Google.
+“Measure What Matters” includes case studies of some of the most powerful companies in the world, including Intel, Cisco and Google.
 While Silicon Valley is highlighted, the fundamental principles of OKRs can be applied to any small business.

-2. ‘Contagious: Why Things Catch On’
+4. “Contagious: Why Things Catch On”

 Author: Jonah Berger